 If you need to borrow a pistol, for a small fee I can provide you with a pistol, holster and ammunition.
 If borrowing a pistol, you must use my ammunition.
 Call me at (803) 917-5343 for options.

-As part of the required CWP Proficiency Course, SLED requires that you fire from both the ready position and from presentation (Ex. from a holster).
-For safety reasons, you must use a quality leather or Kydex holster specific to your pistol with a suitable and sturdy belt.
-Holsters may be Inside-the-Waistband (IWB) or Outside the Waistband (OWB).
-No cross draw, small of the back, belly bands, shoulder holsters, or purses whether designed for conceal carry or not.
+As part of the required CWP Proficiency/Qualification Course, SLED requires that you fire from both the ready position and from presentation (Ex. from a holster).
+For safety reasons, you must use a Outside the Waistband (OWB) holster with a suitable and sturdy belt.
+No Inside-the-Waistband (IWB), cross draw, small of the back, belly bands, shoulder holsters, ankle, or purses whether designed for conceal carry or not.